-Currently in his 31st season with the Cardinal program, Knapp spent the 11 seasons prior to his most recently promotion as the team's associate head coach.
+Knapp enters the 2016-17 season in his fifth year as head of the program, and 33rd overall.
+Knapp spent the 11 seasons prior to his most recent promotion as the team's associate head coach.

 Since coming to The Farm, Knapp has played an influential role in Stanford capturing seven NCAA championships and as many conference titles as seasons served as an assistant and associate head coach with the program.

 Knapp oversees all phases of the program including daily workouts, team travel and recruiting.
 In addition, Knapp supervises all dry-land training and the team's strength program.